 Where 'your Windows documents folder' depends on your version of Windows.
-For example, on Windows 7, the folder is C:\Users\your user name\Documents; on Windows Server 2003, the folder is C:\Documents and Settings\your user name\Documents.
+For example, on Windows 10, the folder is C:\Users\your user name\Documents.

-Note: You can specify a different location for rti\workspace.
+Note: You can specify a different location for rti_workspace.
 You can also specify that you do not want the examples copied to the workspace.
+For details, see Controlling Location for RTI Workspace and Copying of Examples in the Connext DDS Getting Started Guide.